 WHY THE ROCK AND THIS WATCH MAKE SENSE

-But beyond the purely physical, there is a cultural logic to the choice.
-Jacob & Co. has spent three decades building relationships with the world's most successful entertainers — from Jay-Z and Drake to Floyd Mayweather and now Dwayne Johnson.
-The Billionaire III is not marketed to the traditional watch collector.
-It is marketed to the individual for whom a $3.3 million timepiece represents the natural expression of extraordinary achievement.
+Beyond the physical, there is a cultural logic.
+Jacob & Co. has spent three decades building relationships with the world's most successful entertainers — from Jay-Z and Drake to Floyd Mayweather.
+The Billionaire III is not aimed at the traditional watch collector.
+It is aimed at the individual for whom a $3.3 million timepiece reads as a natural expression of extraordinary success — and a first-ever Met Gala appearance, in an outfit deliberately designed to challenge convention, was about as visible a stage for it as the brand could ask for.

 THE WATCH WORLD'S VERDICT